kubewarden/kubewarden.io/content/blog/2022/11/deprecation-policy.md

 be in trouble because of deprecated or removed resources in the new version?

 Check before updating!
-Just instantiate the deprecated-api-versions policy with the targetted Kubernetes version and `deny_on_deprecation` set to false, and get an overview of future-you problems.
+Just instantiate the deprecated-api-versions policy with the targeted Kubernetes version and `deny_on_deprecation` set to false, and get an overview of future-you problems.

 ### In action